surniaulula/wpsso-wc-shipping-delivery-time/README.md

 <p>WPSSO Core and its add-ons make sure your content looks great on social sites and in search results, no matter how your URLs are crawled, shared, re-shared, posted, or embedded.</p>

-<p>See the <a href="https://wpsso.com/docs/plugins/wpsso/installation/better-schema-for-woocommerce/">Better Schema for WooCommerce Products</a> article for more information.</p>
+<p>See <a href="https://wpsso.com/docs/plugins/wpsso/installation/better-schema-for-woocommerce/">better Schema for WooCommerce products</a> for more information on customizing the WPSSO Core plugin, the WPSSO Schema JSON-LD Markup add-on, and the WooCommerce plugin settings for better Schema markup and Google Rich Results.</p>

 <h2>Installation</h2>